 - Gather the names and phone numbers of any eyewitnesses to the accident, you will need them later on.

 - As soon as possible, contact a personal injury attorney.

 It's always a good idea to keep a notepad and pen, and disposable camera inside your glove box in case you don't have a cell phone handy.
 Make sure to call the police and get an accident report.
 And, it's not a wise idea to avoid the insurance agencies and instead accept a cash offer from the other party.
-You may have no idea as to the extent of your injuries or the property damage to your vehicle and hiring a car accident attorney may ultimately enable you to collect far more compensation from the other party than if you tried to handle it on your own.
+You may have no idea as to the extent of your injuries or the property damage to your vehicle.
+Hiring a NJ car accident attorney may ultimately enable you to collect far more compensation from the other party than if you tried to handle it on your own.